rishumehra/Maggi/README.md

 ----
 ## Step 1: Boil Water
-Boil two cups of water (375mL) in a sauce pan for two minutes.
+Boil two cups of water (total of 375mL) in a sauce pan for two minutes.

 ----
 ## Step 2: Dip Maggi Noodles